Crowigor/SEPersonalShield/README.md

 If you move the shield into a container, it keeps its charge.
 To use the shield, keep it in your character’s inventory.
 If you have multiple shields, the best (highest rank) one will be used.

+## Where to change settings / items

+Damage groups can be edited in:
+- `Data/Scripts/PersonalShield/GroupDefinitions.cs`

+Shields and balance values can be edited in:
+- `Data/Scripts/PersonalShield/ShielsdDefinitions.cs`